 - Best Attraction for Animal Lovers – Alaska Wildlife Conservation Center

 - Best Place to See Animals – Anchorage Coastal Wildlife Refuge

 Best Attractions in Anchorage for Nature Lovers

 Alaska is a paradise for nature lovers.
-In fact, the natural beauty of Alaska is the main reason that most people visit this northernmost state.
+The natural beauty of Alaska is the main reason most people visit this northernmost state.
 You could fill your entire visit to Anchorage with visits to view the breathtaking scenery in and around this town.

-Check out this list of nature-based attractions that you should check out while you’re in Anchorage.
+Check out this list of nature-based attractions you should check out while in Anchorage.

 1. Alaska Wildlife Conservation Center

 Alaska is known for wide-open spaces and incredible vistas.
 The small ratio of people to land in this state makes it not surprising at all that there is so much wildlife in this part of the country.
 In Alaska, it’s the animals that rule – humans are secondary residents and are almost an afterthought.

 If you’re first wondering what to do in Anchorage, the Alaska Wildlife Conservation Center is a great place to start your visit to Alaska.
 Although it’s not in downtown Anchorage, it’s just an hour’s drive away from downtown in Girdwood.

 This sanctuary is dedicated to preserving Alaska’s wildlife through education, conservation, and animal care.
 It is a home for orphaned, injured, or sick animals that are native to this state.